Sumon-fa/zmobile/README.md

 # ZMobile

-Zmobile is a mobile subscription app inspired by Moflix, a cloud based digital solution for Telecommunication companies.
+Zmobile is a mobile subscription app inspired by Moflix(a cloud based digital solution for Telecommunication companies).

 ## Result